cseanburns/csb/scripts/README.md

 # README

+The `post` script does the following work:

+- initializes variables
+- converts markdown file to html
+- adds metadata html elements to new html file
+- inserts new html file into WWW/index.html file
+- generates a new table of contents entry in WWW/index.html
+- uses the new HTML post to generate a new RSS entry
+- inserts the new RSS entry into WWW/index.xml
+- copies the updated pages to the remote server for publishing
+- cleans up

+The `post` script is a bit silly.
+I intentionally,
+for the fun of it,
+wanted to write a script that used a bunch of `ed(1)` commands.
+I like `ed(1)`.

+## archived-scripts folder

+The `post` script originated
+with a bunch of separate scripts that are no longer needed.
+These separate scripts have been moved to the archived-scripts folder.
+Below is a description of the workflow
+I used with these prior scripts.

+---

 This directory contains several scripts that I use to process the site and copy it to the remote server